 What happens in the post-production process?

-Post-production is where the film comes together as you imagined in your dreams.
-You can add lens flare to sci-fi shorts, flying digital doubles in fight scenes and streamline all your jump cuts and high-speed chases into the perfect action sequence.
+In the post-production stage, you can do things like add lens flare to sci-fi shorts, flying digital doubles in fight scenes.
+You’ll also be streamlining all your jump cuts and high-speed chases into the perfect action sequence.

 Here are some of the key tasks you might need to tackle in post: